madrigal1/micro-snippets-plugin/README.md

 `help snippets`

-# Micro Version 2 is still being converted and is not ready for use
+# Micro Version 2 changed API for plugins

+# This is still being converted and is not ready for use